Payum/Payum/src/Payum/Core/Resources/docs/working-with-sensitive-information.md

 // {}
 ```

-All supported payments are aware of this class and will handle it safely.
+All supported gateways are aware of this class and will handle it safely.

 Back to [index](index.md).